SuperOfficeDocs/superoffice-docs/docs/license/expander-services/tool-box.md

 With Expander Services, you can create new screens in SuperOffice Service to fit your specific business processes.

-For example, if you need something other than the out-of-the-box information to register a new service ticket, you can customize the system.
+For example, if you need something other than out-of-the-box information to register a new service ticket, you can customize the system.

 In combination with extra tables, defining your own custom screens gives you even higher flexibility to customize SuperOffice CRM.